dylanbeeber/crispRdesignR/README.md

 ##### crispRdesignRUI

 The graphic interface can be activated by entering `crispRdesignRUI()` into the console.
 Be sure that the shiny package is installed and activated.

+Note: The `crispRdesignRUI()` function is only intended to be used when the package has been installed through devtools.
+The UI can also be activated by placing the RunShiny.R script in the working directory and using the command `runApp(RunShiny.R)`

 ##### sgRNA Design